rust-lang/rust-wiki-backup/Doc-unit-testing.md

 # Unit testing in Rust

+> **Note:** rustc currently has a limitation that only crates linking to `std` can be tested.
+It will emit difficult-to-interpret errors if `extern mod std;` isn't written somewhere.

 Rust has built in support for simple unit testing.
 Functions can be marked as unit tests using the 'test' attribute.

 ```